-- Add four new parks to support underserved neighborhoods, providing playgrounds, court space, and an adult fitness area to serve community members. - Add three new special use areas to provide a scenic viewpoint, cultural and historical interpretive area, and an athletic facility to expand recreation opportunities in the city. - Develop a regional, communitywide, and riverfront trail system to improve access, link parks, provide riverfront recreation opportunities, and connect parks to other destinations in the city. - Acquire land and conduct a feasibility study to develop a multipurpose aquatic/community center with a gymnasium, teen center, activity space, and other amenities identified by residents through the planning process. - Finish the development of several park sites, including Midhill, Marylhurst, Robinwood, Tanner Creek, and Maddax Woods. - Renovate existing facilities to protect investments, enhance user safety and accessibility, maximize maintenance efficiency, and support recreation activities. - Coordinate with neighborhood plans to address community recreation needs at the neighborhood level. - Expand programming options for all ages and abilities, ensuring opportunities in the following areas: sports, fitness/wellness, outdoor/environment, arts and cultural events, aquatics, community education/lifeskills, and river-oriented programming.
+- Add four new parks to support underserved neighborhoods, providing playgrounds, court space, and an adult fitness area to serve community members. - Add four new special use areas to provide scenic viewpoints, a cultural and historical interpretive area, an athletic facility, and a potential site for a recreation/aquatic center to expand recreation opportunities in the city. - Develop a regional, communitywide, and riverfront trail system to improve access, link parks, provide riverfront recreation opportunities, and connect parks to other destinations in the city. - Acquire land and conduct a feasibility study to develop a multipurpose aquatic/community center with a gymnasium, teen center, activity space, and other amenities identified by residents through the planning process. - Finish the development of several park sites, including Midhill, Marylhurst, Robinwood, Tanner Creek, and Maddax Woods. - Renovate existing facilities to protect investments, enhance user safety and accessibility, maximize maintenance efficiency, and support recreation activities. - Coordinate with neighborhood plans to address community recreation needs at the neighborhood level. - Expand programming options for all ages and abilities, ensuring opportunities in the following areas: sports, fitness/wellness, outdoor/environment, arts and cultural events, aquatics, community education/lifeskills, and river-oriented programming.